9 Ways to Generate Retirement Income

 Certificates of Deposit and Other Safe Investments

 A CD is a Certificate of Deposit issued by a bank.
-They are usually FDIC insured and the longer the term of your CD, the higher the interest rate you'll receive.
+They are usually FDIC-insured, and the longer the term of your CD, the higher the interest rate you'll receive.

-Pros: Principal is safe.
+Pros: The principal is safe.